Xakkusu/1_project_pilates/README.md

 ### Color Scheme
 ![Pipalates Color Palette](docs/readme-images/colorscheme.png)
-I chose brown-redish and beige colours for a relaxed feeling but at the same time a sense of strength.
+I chose brown-redish and beige colors for a relaxed feeling but at the same time a sense of strength.
 Brown colors are often used in pilates sutdio designs as well as in pilates' clothing and accessoires therefore these colors were chosen as they are already established within the community.
 The color palette was created by using the [coolors](https://coolors.co/) website.

 ### Typography